-- While inter-party negotiations to form a government are the business of politicians, negotiating parties may seek access to the State sector for information and analysis on issues that might form part of any coalition agreement. - The State Services Commissioner manages any involvement by officials in the government formation process.
-The Commissioner will issue guidance in relation to this process, entitled Negotiations Between Political Parties to Form a Government: Guidelines on Support from the State Sector.
+- 14 While inter-party negotiations to form a government are the business of politicians, negotiating parties may seek access to the State sector for information and analysis on issues that might form part of any coalition, support or other agreement. - 15 The State Services Commissioner manages any involvement by officials in the government formation process.
+The Commissioner has issued guidance in relation to this process, entitled Negotiations Between Political Parties to Form a Government: Guidelines on Support from the State Sector.
 It is expected that all agencies in the State sector will follow the process set out in the guidelines.

-Only the Prime Minister may authorise access by a political party to State sector agencies.
+16 Only the Prime Minister may authorise access by a political party to State sector agencies.
 The State Services Commissioner is the contact point and facilitator between political parties and State sector agencies.
 If government agencies receive direct requests for information or assistance from political parties (including parties represented in the government), they should refer them to the Commissioner and notify the relevant department.
 Ministers must refer such requests to the Prime Minister.